Eddie George: Personal life

 On October 1, 2006, George was appointed spokesperson for Tennessee's GetFitTN program by Governor Phil Bredesen.
 The initiative is aimed at preventing type 2 diabetes and promotion of healthier, more active lifestyles.
 On Saturday, April 28, 2007, George ran the Country Music Half Marathon (ending just outside then LP Field, now Nissan Stadium) in an unofficial time of 2:04:08.
-He wore race number 27 during the race, just as he wore number 27 during his college and NFL careers.
-George later stated that completing the race was tougher than playing in the NFL.

 In 2008, George campaigned for Senator Barack Obama's presidential bid.

 After retiring from football, George went back to complete his bachelor's degree in landscape architecture from Ohio State.
 George later graduated from the Kellogg School of Management at Northwestern University, earning his MBA degree from its Executive MBA program.

-In 2004, George married American singer, rapper, actress, and author Tamara "Taj" Johnson.
-She is best known for being a part of the group SWV (Sisters with Voices) and later being a contestant on the 18th season of the CBS reality show Survivor.
+In 2004, George married American singer, rapper, actress, and author Tamara "Taj" Johnson, formerly of the group SWV (Sisters with Voices) and later being a contestant on the 18th season of the CBS reality show Survivor.
 On the 12th episode, "The Ultimate Sacrifice", George surprised his wife by visiting her on Exile Island.
-His other thespian credits include performances on Broadway and in film.

-In 2016-2017, George played himself, albeit in a story line where this Eddie George version was a former NFL star who'd lost millions of dollars in a real estate deal, in two episodes of the HBO series Ballers.

-George's jersey was retired by the Titans during a halftime ceremony against the Indianapolis Colts on September 15, 2019, along with former teammate Steve McNair, who was killed in 2009.